slicedlime/seasons/README.md

 the Singleplayer Worlds list, then click the Open World Folder button.

 Once the pack has been copied, you will need to close the world if you have it open, and it should activate the next time the world is opened.
+On a server, you'll need to restart the server.

+Note: `reload` is not sufficient to activate the pack, since it will not reload experimental worldgen features.